Minneapolis Internet Crimes Lawyer & Theft Defense Attorney

 Contact A Minneapolis Internet Crimes Lawyer

 Since the internet is a method of communication, internet crimes are taken very seriously.
 These crimes can result in both state and federal charges, and can even fall into the realm of wire fraud as well.
 Jennifer Speas is an experienced attorney who will evaluate your case and explain the charges against you along with the penalties that result from them.
-To find out more about how our firm can help you, call 612-333-6160 for a FREE CONSULTATION.
+To find out more about how our firm can help you, call 612-333-6160 for a initial consultation.